OddNameStudios/RpiUO/README.md

-# [RpiUO]
+### About RpiUO

-RpiUO is a community driven Ultima Online server emulator written in c#, aiming to run on a Raspberry Pi 2 hardware using Raspbian,a Debian-based Linux.
-To use it, you will need to compile Mono [http://www.mono-project.com/].
+RpiUO is a community driven Ultima Online server emulator written in c#, aiming to run on a Raspberry Pi 2 hardware using Raspbian, a Debian-based Linux.
+To use it on Linux, you will need to install/compile Mono [http://www.mono-project.com/].

+This project is a fork from ServUO, which is a fork from RunUO.
+It aims to improve its speed for use on this hardware restricted environment, while maintaining most of it functionality.
+The first idea is to retain the ServUO implementations, but refactoring most of it for code optimization.

 ### Version
 Publish 1